iAngkur/cp-algorithms/src/algebra/linear-diophantine-equation.md

 If $a < b$, we need to select smallest possible value of $k$.
 If $a > b$, we need to select the largest possible value of $k$.
 If $a = b$, all solution will have the same sum $x + y$.

+If you find the above "Finding the number of solutions and the solutions in a given interval" section hard to understand, then you can have a look into this *[blog](https://www.cnblogs.com/Rinyo/archive/2012/11/25/2787419.html) (chinese)

 ## Practice Problems

 * [Spoj - Crucial Equation](http://www.spoj.com/problems/CEQU/)